tidyverse/tidyr/tests/testthat/_snaps/pack.md

       pack(df, c(a1, a2), c(b1, b2))
     Condition
       Error in `pack()`:
       !
-All elements of `...` must be named
+All elements of `...` must be named.
     Code
       pack(df, a = c(a1, a2), c(b1, b2))
     Condition
       Error in `pack()`:
       !
-All elements of `...` must be named
+All elements of `...` must be named.
     Code
       pack(df, a = c(a1, a2), .names_sep = 1)
     Condition